 As long as you keep usability front and centre in your mind, you can take inspiration from Dribbble without it affecting the experience.

-Pages.xyz is a great source of website inspiration if you’re designing a SaaS (Software as a Service) marketing website.
+SaaS Pages is a great source of website inspiration if you’re designing a SaaS (Software as a Service) marketing website (obviously).
 They’ve collated all the important things like pricing pages, product pages, or landing pages so you can quickly compare the different types and find what’s going to work best for you.

 So that’s it!
 Those are the top 5 places you can go to get website design inspiration.
 I’m always looking for more to add to this list so if you have any that you use and swear by, drop me a line and I’ll consider adding it!